-How do you manage shareholder activism?
+How do you manage stakeholder activism?
 How do you design an effective compensation program?
 How can you reduce your exposure to risk?

-The Directors’ Consortium addresses the critical challenges you face in a world in which board members must focus on both conformance and performance.
+The Directors’ Consortium curriculum, designed and taught by Stanford GSB faculty, addresses the critical challenges facing public and private company board members who must focus on both conformance and performance.

 Director Liability Risk